-SNAP benefits are delivered monthly through electronic debit (EBT) cards, which then are used to purchase groceries at one of the more than 238,000 authorized retailers nationwide.
+SNAP benefits are delivered monthly through electronic debit (EBT) cards, which they are used to purchase groceries at one of the more than 238,000 authorized retailers nationwide.

 What kinds of groceries can be purchased with SNAP?

-Households can use SNAP (or food stamps) to buy nutritious foods such as breads and cereals, fruits and vegetables, meat and fish and dairy products.
+Households can use SNAP to buy nutritious foods such as breads and cereals, fruits and vegetables, meat and fish and dairy products.
 SNAP benefits cannot be used to buy any kind of alcohol or tobacco products or any nonfood items like household supplies and vitamins and medicines.